haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/layouts/layout-practice.md

 ---

 <h2>这里有什么</h2>
-This article features a step-by-step illustration of how a real-life {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} customization task is performed.
+This article features a step-by-step illustration of how a real-life {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} customization task is performed.
 Namely, it illustrates how to change the layout of customer account links in a Magento store page header.

 <h2>Moving customer account links</h2>
 In their Orange theme, OrangeCo wants to transform the header links block to a drop-down, the way it is done in the Magento Luma theme: